Partial Recovery in the Graph Alignment Problem: Mathematical description of our problem

 \section{Mathematical description of our problem}

 The goal of this section is to set the stage for the rest of the paper.
 In Section \ref{subsec:GAP}, we present the mathematical formulation of the graph alignment problem and briefly review the literature on the topic.
 In Section \ref{sec:corr.ER}, we focus more specifically on the case where the two input graphs are assumed to be correlated Erd\H{o}s-R\'enyi graphs and review the literature that is specific to this case.
-In Section \ref{subsec:landau}, we provide a short reminder on Landau notation and finally, in Section \ref{subsec:results}, we give our main results.
+In Section \ref{subsec:landau}, we provide a short reminder on Landau notation and, in Section \ref{subsec:results}, we give our main results. \gh{We end with Section \ref{subsec:discussion} which discusses the practical implications of our work, how the bounds compare, and future directions.}